Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Results

 To evaluate the performance of the proposed method, several metrics are taken into consideration.
 For this study, we consider accuracy, precision, recall, and F1-Score on the test dataset.
-For clarification, the test dataset used in our evaluation process differs from the training dataset.
-The test dataset consists of randomly selected, unseen samples and ensures that the model is using a distinct dataset to evaluate the performance.
 True positives (TP) are instances when the model correctly identifies a packet as malicious, a true negative (TN) are instances where the model correctly identifies the packet as benign, false positives (FP) are instances where the model incorrectly identifies a benign packet as malicious, and false negatives (FN) when the model mistakenly identifies a malicious packet as benign.
 The accuracy is interpreted as the proportion of packets that the model correctly identifies, as either malicious or benign, out of all sampled packets, shown by \( {Accuracy} = {{TP + TN} \over {TP + TN + FP + FN}} \).
 Precision measures the proportion of packets identified by the model as malicious that are truly malicious, \( {Precision} = \frac{TP}{TP + FP} \).
 Recall evaluates the proportion of all malicious packets present that the model successfully identifies, \( {Recall} = \frac{TP}{TP + FN} \).
-The F1-Score is the harmonic mean of precision and recall, \( {F1-Score} = 2 \cdot \frac{{Precision} \cdot {Recall}}{{Precision} + {Recall}} \).
+The F1-Score is the harmonic mean of precision and recall, \( {F1} = 2 \cdot \frac{{Precision} \cdot {Recall}}{{Precision} + {Recall}} \).
 These metrics provide a comprehensive evaluation of our model's ability in accurately detecting and classifying malware.
+Lastly, for clarification, the test dataset used in our evaluation process differs from the training dataset.
+The test dataset consists of randomly selected, unseen samples and ensures that the model is using a distinct dataset to evaluate the performance.